rackerlabs/docs-cloud-networks/dev-guide/preface.rst

 Cloud Networks was originally released using the Cloud Servers the Nova-Network API, whose operations are detailed in `Network extension`_ of the *Next Generation Cloud Servers Developers Guide*.
-Now Cloud Networks has been released using the Neutron API (see `API operations <api_operations_neutron.html>`_).
+Now Rackspace Cloud Networks has been released using the Neutron API, detailed in this guide.
 We recommend that you use the Neutron API operations even though the Nova-Network API operations still work.
-For information that helps you determine which method is better for you, see `Networking: neutron versus nova-network <section_nova_v_neutron.html>`__.
+For information that helps you determine which method is better for you, see :ref:`Networking: neutron versus nova-network <neutron-vs-nova>`.

 We welcome `feedback, comments, and bug reports`_.